partlygloudy/personal-website/blog/posts/18-predictions-6.md

 My prediction history on this one was wild, lol.
 In the end, my score was basically zero, which I am totally fine with, but my forecasting was frenetic.

 I think the lesson here is that for rapidly unfolding events, particularly those with the “fog of war”, where reliable information is hard to come by, it’s probably best to not make sudden large adjustments to the prediction, absent very compelling new evidence.
-The reason my predictions look so crazy is that I kept overreacting to Tweets, and then realizing I had overreacted and correcting back to about where I was before.
+The reason my predictions look so crazy is that I kept overreacting to Tweets and then realizing I had overreacted and correcting back to about where I was before.

 There’s definitely some pressure where I want to react quickly and decisively to important news to get an edge by being ahead of the field for a while.
 But actually I don’t think there’s really that much to gain from doing this - if the evidence really is compelling, it will trickle out to the community pretty quickly anyway, so you’re not gaining all that much by getting a head start.
 And if it isn’t compelling, then you shouldn’t be reacting strongly to it.

-Much of my individual advantage comes from interpreting the evidence in a more accurate way then other predictors, rather than just getting the best evidence faster.
+Much of my individual advantage comes from interpreting the evidence in a more accurate way than other predictors, rather than just getting the best evidence faster.

 ### Will any of Donald Trump’s alleged co-conspirators be indicted before August 11th?